Blue0505/SplendidSplendor/docs/status.md

 ## Remaining Goals and Challenges
 ### Other Algorithms
 As our current training results have shown, Q-learning is likely not sufficient for creating a strong agent to play Splendor.
 In 500,000 episodes there has been no real improvement in the agent's performance against random players.
 While the agent could be trained for more time, it will most likely have no noticeable performance improvement.
+This is likely due to how large all the possible combinations of state spaces are which would make it more difficult to fill out the q-table given our number of training episodes.
 Moving forward, we intend to try other algorithms such as Deep Q-learning and PPO.
-Once we have trained multiple algorithms for long enough to see noticeable improvement, we can pick the most promising algorithm and train them for an extended period of time.
+Deep Q-learning will be especially useful since it handles the large state combinations we have better than Q-learning.
+Once we have trained more of these algorithms for long enough to see noticeable improvement, we can pick the most promising algorithms and train them for an extended period of time.

 ### Tuning Hyperparameters
 Another improvement we can make is fine-tuning hyperparameters in a way that will encourage the agent to take actions that give them an advantage in the game.
 Currently, we reward the agent points on the following scale: